This challenge tackles a key problem in the transportation world:

 The Flatland challenge aims to address the problem of train scheduling and rescheduling by providing a simple grid world environment and allowing for diverse experimental approaches.

-This is the second edition of this challenge.
+This is the third edition of this challenge.
 In the first one, participants mainly used solutions from the operations research field.
-In this second edition we are encouraging participants to use solutions which leverage the recent progress in reinforcement learning.
+In subsequent editions, we are encouraging participants to use solutions which leverage the recent progress in reinforcement learning.

 A central question while designing an agent is the observations used to take decisions.
 As a participant, you can either work with one of the base observations that are provided or better, design an improved observation yourself!